NicolaeTiberius/WebDev/README.md

 -REACT: To do list application where you can view most important tasks, add tasks with a date and title, remove tasks and save them for later on.

+-React Ecommerce app where you can create your own list of products saved to a database (Using Mern stack)